Banknotes of the pound sterling: Bank of England notes

 There are no Welsh banknotes in circulation; Bank of England notes are used throughout Wales.
 The last Welsh banknotes were withdrawn in 1908 upon the closure of the last Welsh bank, the North and South Wales Bank.
 An attempt was made in 1969 by a Welsh banker to revive Welsh banknotes, but the venture was short-lived and the notes did not enter general circulation, surviving today only as a collectors' curiosity.

-All Bank of England notes issued since Series C in 1960 depict Elizabeth II, who was monarch at the time, on the obverse side, in full view facing left; her image also appears as a hidden watermark, facing right; recent issues have the anti-photocopier security EURion constellation around.
+All Bank of England notes issued since Series C in 1960 through June 2024 depict Elizabeth II, who was monarch at the time, on the obverse side, in full view facing left; her image also appears as a hidden watermark, facing right; recent issues have the anti-photocopier security EURion constellation around.

 In September 2022, following the death of Elizabeth II, speculation arose as to precisely when the Bank of England would begin replacing banknotes with her portrait on for ones with the portrait of Charles III.
 After the end of the mourning period, the Bank announced that the portrait of the King intended for use on its banknotes would be released by the end of 2022.
 New banknotes with the portrait of the King would circulate alongside existing banknotes with the image of the late Queen for an unspecified period of time.
-Images of the revised notes featuring a new portrait of the King, as well as his personal cypher, were released by the Bank of England on 20 December 2022; they are planned to enter circulation by mid-2024.
+Images of the revised notes featuring a new portrait of the King, as well as his personal cypher, were released by the Bank of England on 20 December 2022, and entered circulation on 5 June 2024.
+The portrait of Charles III is based on a photograph taken when he was in his early 60s.